vince-nlp/aclrollingreview/reviewertutorial.md

 ### 6. Check for lazy thinking

 Judging whether a research paper is “good” is an objectively hard task.
-To avoid dealing with this problem, reviewers often develop “shortcuts”, quick heuristics that serve as reasons to dismiss papers, such as the famous “[reject if not SOTA](https://hackingsemantics.xyz/2020/reviewing-models/).”
+To avoid dealing with this problem, reviewers often develop “shortcuts”, quick heuristics that serve as reasons to dismiss papers, such as the famous "[reject if not SOTA](https://hackingsemantics.xyz/2020/reviewing-models/)."

 Here is a list of such heuristics derived from author complaints in recent NLP conferences, and why they are not always “weaknesses.”
 Many of them have even been studied in psychology and bibliometric research.